aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

         # code to compute the extreme positions
         return minlon, minlat, maxlon, maxlat

-(TODO: The following is a bit complicated and might be given as extra.)
+#### Bonus part 1

-In Lab2 shortest path, we have ignored the effect of changing from one line to the other.
+In Lab2 shortest path, we ignored the effect of changing from one line to the other.
 This effect is that major factor that can make "shortest time" and "shortest distance" differ.
 Its implementation requires that we recognize when a change must be made and add a suitable number of minutes or meters to the cost.